vissermachiel/Tennis/README.md

 # Tennis

 ### dss_doubles
 Calculates the results of a doubles match in tennis according to the updated Dynamic Rating System (DSS) as used by the Royal Dutch Lawn Tennis Association (KNLTB) since the year 2022.
+An explanation of the Dynamic Rating System is available at: https://www.tennis.nl/media/ornjxpds/dss-uitgebreide-uitleg.pdf

 ### dss_doubles_old
 Calculates the rating results for a doubles match according to the Dynamic Rating System (DSS) as used by the Royal Dutch Lawn Tennis Association (KNLTB).